 An automatic braking system (detailed above) is optional.

-The SRX faces off against rivals like the popular Lexus RX350, the feature-laden Lincoln MKX and the powerful Infiniti EX35.
+The SRX faces off against rivals like the popular Lexus RX350, the BMW X3, the Lincoln MKX and the powerful Infiniti QX50.